General Course Requirements

 Conferences with Program Coordinator

-To be eligible for the certificate upon graduation, students must meet prior to each registration period with the Program Coordinator to fill out registration priority forms and to ensure that they are on schedule to complete all the requirements.
+Students in this program must meet prior to each registration period with the Program Coordinator to fill out registration priority forms and to ensure that they are on schedule to complete all the requirements.

-Family Law Certificate Requirements
+Family Law Program Requirements

 Required Fundamental Courses: Students must successfully complete these two: